 United Way WA delivers a range of intervention and collaborative initiatives aimed at improving the quality of life for those experiencing financial instability or at risk of homelessness.
 Our community will only prosper and grow if all families are financially stable leading to healthier lives, improved work performance, and better education outcomes.
 We work together with local businesses, support groups and community members to tackle these complex issues for successful and sustainable solutions.

-We are so excited to see the results of this transformational program.
+We are excited to announce the return of this life-changing program!

-Mentoring 2 Work, or M2W, saw us partnering with COTA- Council on the Aging WA to provide mentors to be matched with young adults wanting to enter or re-enter the work force.
+Mentoring 2 Work, or M2W, is a program led by our community partner COTA- Council on the Aging WA where we recruit mentors to be matched with young adults wanting to enter or re-enter the workforce.